vh9683/readdress/docs/LawFullInterception.md

 1) Have a field in users collection for tracking tagged emails : as of now users has field 'actual' and 'mapped', a new field 'tagged' is to be added
+2) In tagged field , email id if law agencies can be maintained.
-2) Have a new collection for law agencies with fields: tracklist['taggedemail'], tracklist['agencyemailid'] It could be possible the different agencies could track diff emails, for this reason for each tagged user email a law enforecment agency email id will be needed.
+    It could be possible that different agencies could track diff emails, for this reason for each tagged user email a law enforecment agency email id will be needed.